k-sandeepkumar/k-sandeepkumar/README.md

 # 💫 About Me:
-I'm working as trainee in jspiders
+I'm working as Full stack java trainee at jspiders

 ## 🌐 Socials: